 First of all, DIY marketing isn’t as cost-effective as you may imagine.
 It takes a great deal of valuable time and effort to create email content or curate content for social media sharing, and those tasks are just the tip of the iceberg.
 There’s a reason marketing businesses exist; marketing is a full-time job!

-For example, let’s say you’re a real estate agent stealing away a few hours each week to concentrate on DIY marketing instead of focusing on your core responsibilities.
-This diversion can have a negative impact on other areas of your business, including your sales numbers.
+For example, let’s say you’re a real estate agent.
+You steal away a few hours each week to concentrate on DIY marketing instead of focusing on your core responsibilities.
+This divided attention can have a negative impact on other areas of your business, including your sales numbers.
 Admittedly your expertise is in real estate, so why waste time and money trying to handle marketing when you could hire an expert?

 Pitfall #2: Lack of Expertise

 Just because someone uses email and social media daily doesn’t mean they’re qualified to successfully market a business across those platforms.
 And reading a few how-to guides won’t turn anyone into an expert overnight.
-We’ve already debunked the idea that DIY marketing saves money, so do you really want to spend more of your valuable time trying to educate yourself on the ins and out of DIY marketing when qualified experts are standing by?
+We’ve already debunked the idea that DIY marketing saves money.
+Do you really want to spend more of your valuable time trying to educate yourself on the ins and out of DIY marketing when qualified experts are standing by?

 Pitfall #3: Inconsistent Email Production

 Again, one of the biggest hurdles for DIY marketing is finding time to do it consistently.
 In fact, 52 percent of B2B marketers say finding time to focus on content marketing is a real challenge.
-Since marketing isn’t your sole responsibility, you’re basically doing it as time permits.
-By burning the candle at both ends, you can’t consistently produce quality emails, and they end up rushed if they’re completed at all.
+And for all small business owners or entrepreneurs, marketing isn’t your sole responsibility.
+Most are basically doing it as time permits.
+By burning the candle at both ends, you can’t consistently produce quality emails, if they’re completed at all.

 Pitfall #4: Not Knowing What to Write About